There’s a number of things that come up regularly that folks new to Zigbee may not know, so here’s a handy set of notes and links.

 Interference from the computer

 USB 3.0 chipsets are known to generate interference with Zigbee.
 On board WiFi and Bluetooth will also generate interference, indeed the whole computer is a source of RF noise.
+Home Assistant released a great video demonstrating this.

 The solution here is pretty simple, put the USB stick on an extension cable.
 It doesn’t need to be a long one, but the longer it is the more quality matters.
 I’ve used both one meter and 2 meter cables without problems.
 If you go past 3 meters (with USB 3.0, 5 with USB 2.0) those need to be active cables.